miltoncandelero/0xF00D/_posts/2019-10-26-spicy-honey-pork-ribs.md

 8. Remove the cover, raise the heat to medium-kinda-high and cook from another hour.
   - Keep those ribs on their side
 9. Every 15 min or so bathe the ribs with their own juice.
 10. When it's done, turn the oven off, cut the ribs into individual ribs and roll them in the remaining sauce.
-Return to the oven for 5 mire minutes to allow for a bit of cooling and thickening of the glaze.
+Return to the oven for 5 more minutes to allow for a bit of cooling and thickening of the glaze.

 There you go, spicy honey ribs.